January 22, 2019

 With the help of technology, it is now possible to identify audiences that are consuming your content and, more importantly, what behavior follows that consumption.
 By tracking the customer journey, we can measure the success of not only individual campaigns but also individual pieces of content.

-If we now think back to the traditional roles of marketing (focused on promoting and selling) and PR (focused on maintaining a positive reputation), it’s clear that an integrated approach is
+If we now think back to the traditional roles of marketing (focused on promoting and selling) and PR (focused on maintaining a positive reputation), it’s clear that an integrated approach is the way forward, one in which both functions have a way of measuring their combined success, utilizing innovative as well as tried and tested research methods.

 Get the latest updates on PR, communications and marketing best practices.